Triathlon Philippines Asian Cup now, more triathlon events soon.

 - Alexander Polizzi and Gabriel Manner from Rwanda.

 While on the other hand, national junior team members for triathlon Kim Andrew Remolino and Karen Manayon both from Talisay City.
-And Cebu will vie for titles in the sprint race, which covers 750-meter swim, 20K bike, and 5K run.
+And Cebu will vie for titles in the sprint race, covering 750-meter swim, 20K bike, and 5K run.

 Bohol Sunrise Sprint Triathlon Women’s Division